 Would it surprise you to learn that there are many practical uses for voice changer gadgets?
 When used in the right circumstances, they can be extremely useful – protecting our identities and potentially even keeping us safe.

 Here are 5 of the many reasons to use these handy devices.

 1. Fending off nuisance or malicious callers

 - Stopping malicious callers.
-If you are being targeted by a malicious caller, the first thing to do is of course to report it to the police.
-However, you can also scare off such callers by using a voice changer.
+If a malicious caller is targeting you, the first thing to do is report it to the police.
+However, using a voice changer can also scare off such callers.
 If the caller hears a different voice (for example, that of an angry or protective partner) answering the phone, they may stop calling for good.
-Some malicious callers ring up houses to find out if someone is home alone, or to identify potential targets for burglary.
+Some malicious callers ring up houses to find out if someone is home alone or to identify potential targets for burglary.
 Criminals may lose confidence if a tough, deep voice answers the phone.
 You can even record a voice mail message or automated response in a different voice and set it to answer the phone – with the appearance of someone being home, at least for the first few seconds until a malicious caller hangs up - when you’re out or away on holiday, to further deter potential burglars or intruders.

 2. Making discreet enquiries

 There are lots of situations in which you may need to ask questions or seek information without disclosing your identity.
 For example:

 - When researching a competitor’s business and looking for evidence in a divorce or other personal legal case

 - Catching a cheating spouse or finding out if a friend is talking behind your back

 - Private detectives regularly use voice changers to make discreet enquiries, asking all the questions they need to without ever being identified by their voice.
 You can even call your closest friend or family member and not be recognised if you use a good quality, subtle voice changer device.